datacraft-dsc/DEPs/0/README.md

 A participant in the data system who acquires and utilises Assets in the Data Ecosystem.

+## Content

+The data contained within an Asset, as distinct from the Metadata of the Asset.

+Operations may be considered to have "Content" which is equivalent to the executable code of the Operation.
+This may or may not be possible to share between different execution environments.

 ## Data Asset

 An Asset that represents a single data object that can be utilised in the data ecosystem.